Profile of Our District

 History of Davenport Community Schools

 The Independent School District of Davenport was founded in 1858 for the purpose of educating the youth of the Davenport community.
 Curriculum was developed to program the community’s first high school and a Training School for Teachers, both founded in that year.
 By the turn of the 20th century, enrollment had risen with 50 students graduating in the year 1901.
 In 1915, the Training School for Teachers closed and the district focused resources on expansion of the curriculum for younger children.
-In 1917, three intermediate schools were built, and in 1939, six elementary schools were constructed for a total of eleven elementaries.
-Since its earliest inception, the growth and the progress of the Davenport Community School District has paralleled that of the community it serves.
+In 1917, three intermediate schools were built, and in 1939, six elementary schools were constructed for a total of eleven.
+Since its earliest inception, the growth and the progress of Davenport Community Schools has paralleled that of the community it serves.
 In 1959, the Independent School District of Davenport merged with Davenport Township and Rockingham Township School Districts.
 With the addition of Walcott in 1965 and Blue Grass, Buffalo and Linwood Schools in 1966, the district grew to form the current Davenport Community School District.
-At the turn of the 21st century, the district has 35 separate sites and serves nearly 16,000 youth in the communities of Blue Grass, Buffalo, Davenport and Walcott, making it the third largest school district in Iowa.
+At the turn of the 21st century, the district had 35 separate sites and served nearly 16,000 youth in the communities of Blue Grass, Buffalo, Davenport and Walcott, making it the third largest school district in Iowa.

 Programming in our elementary, intermediate and senior high schools is unique to the youth served.
 Elementary schools have a strong, hands-on learning program to encourage curiosity and independent discovery.
 Intermediate schools approach each student understanding the affect of adolescence on student learning styles.
 Our senior high schools offer an array of learning choices for students who have a variety of lifetime goals.